Have Mercy (Chlöe song): Composition

 "Have Mercy" was produced by Canadian record producer Murda Beatz with Chlöe, Joseph L'étranger, FnZ and BoogzDaBeast, and its uptempo, bass-heavy beat is built around a sample of the Jersey club and Baltimore club song "Off the Chain" by TT the Artist and Uniiqu3.
 It was written by the song's producers along with Marquis Gasque, Theron Thomas, and Nija Charles.
 It is an upbeat song that Chlöe described as pop, with boastful lyrics that focus on Chlöe's buttocks and curvaceous figure and men's infatuation with her.

 Critical reception

 Jessica McKinney of Complex called Chlöe "hypnotizing" on "Have Mercy", and wrote that the song "boasts major sex appeal".
 Teen Vogue's Jazmine Denise wrote that Chlöe "came out swinging" with "Have Mercy", calling it a "spicy anthem".
 Billboard's Andrew Unterberger called the song a "booty anthem for the ages".
 Margaret Farrell of Flood wrote that the song, which she called "seductive" and "confident", is "beaming with sexual autonomy and next-level bravado" and "overflowing with nods to her mentor Mrs. Beyoncé Giselle Knowles-Carter".
 Jandrew Johnson of The Afro Desk complimented Chloe's songwriting ability, adding that she "truly understands how to write a hit single".

+In a review of Chlöe's debut album In Pieces, Pitchfork's Heven Haile compared "Have Mercy" to Beyoncé's performance of "Crazy in Love" at the 2003 BET Awards, writing that the song "aspired to a similar 'debuting on top of a neon sign of her name' moment, but landed like a song from the Empire soundtrack—'body language like speaking Spanglish' is something Lucious Lyon would come up with."